Best illusion of the year 2016

 You can find more detail in this MIT review.

-Human mind to solve quantum physics problems
+Harnessing the Human mind to solve quantum physics problems

 I’d like to briefly share with you an interesting example of gamification in quantum physics.